-- Very bad and sometimes deadly urinary tract problems like hemorrhagic cystitis have happened with this medicine.
+- Very bad and sometimes deadly urinary tract problems like hemorrhagic cystitis have happened with cyclophosphamide injection.
 Call your doctor right away if you have blood in the urine or pain when passing urine.

 - Very bad and sometimes deadly liver problems have happened with cyclophosphamide injection.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Cyclophosphamide Injection?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.